Marina’s Top Secret Tips to Ideation and Staying Creative

 - National news and industry-specific press

-Following on from tip 5, you’ll often see that media publications talk about the same sorts of things every year.
-From how to avoid getting a cold this winter, to tips to create the best DIY Halloween costume, we can predict the types of content that will be coming out and take advantage of it.
+You’ll often see the media talk about the same things every year, and it’s crucial to take advantage of this as PRs.
+From how to avoid a cold to creating the best DIY Halloween costume, we can predict the types of content coming.

-Creating an awareness day calendar, as well as checking in every day on what is going on in the news will allow you to produce quick turnaround listicles and campaigns that journalists will all be talking about.
+Creating an awareness day calendar, and checking in every day on what is going on in the news, will allow you to produce quick turnaround campaigns that get links.

-So this is one of my most important tips and it is to create a safe space for people to feel comfortable to express their thoughts and ideas.
-Some people in your meeting may love the process whilst others may find it challenging.
-Your role as a team member is to encourage everyone to feel confident to say what is on their mind and be able to throw out the craziest ideas.
+Producing a safe space for people to express their thoughts is crucial.
+Some people in your meeting may love the process, whilst others may find it challenging.
+Your role is to encourage everyone to feel confident enough to throw out the craziest ideas without judgment.

 Sometimes you can’t get to those absolute gems until you’ve gone through throwing out some shocking ideas first.

-Many of us are assigned to certain clients.
-We produce creative content for across months and years at a time, which after a while can leave our creative juices running dry.
+Many of us are assigned to specific clients and produce similar content for long periods, leaving our creative juices running dry.

-Agency life is busy and sometimes the thought of an hour-long meeting can be stressful.
-Express ideations allow you to just take 30 minutes out of your time and really push to make the most out of it.
-The shorter period gives you a bit of extra adrenaline and you may surprise yourself with what you come up with.
+Agency life is busy, and sometimes the thought of an hour-long meeting can be stressful.
+Express ideations allow you to take just 30 minutes out of your day and push to make the most out of it.
+The shorter period gives you some extra adrenaline, and you may surprise yourself with the ideas you produce.